 Learn to Pray as Jesus Taught Through 40 Days of Prayer

-Pray Deep: The Lord’s Prayer is a 40-day devotional to dive deep into the Lord’s Prayer and unpack all it has to offer.
+Praying The Lord’s Prayer is a 40-day online study to dive deep into the Lord’s Prayer and unpack all it has to offer.
 You’ll learn to pray each line and make it personal.
 You’ll never pray the Lord’s Prayer the same again after these 40 days.
 Your prayer life will be transformed and you’ll be on your way to a deeper and more intimate relationship with God, our Heavenly Father.
 Let’s say together, “Lord, teach us to pray.”

 Lord, Teach Us to Pray